-- (1) A list of the parcel numbers for the properties abutting the unnamed road in question along with the proposed name of the road. - (2) A list of all landowners havingof property abutting the road in question together with certification, to the satisfaction of the agent, that all such landowners were notified of the proposed name. - (3) Signatures of landowners representing a supermajority (75 percent or greater than 50 percent) at least two-thirds of the owners of parcels abutting the unnamed road in agreement of a common road name.
-When determining the percentage of the parcels abutting the road in questionowners in agreement, an landowner owning more than one araac parcel abutting the road in question is equivalent to an \underline{and} owner owning one parcel.
+- (1) A list of the parcel numbers for the properties abutting the unnamed road in question along with the proposed name of the road. - (2) A list of all landowners having owners of property abutting the road in question together with certification, to the satisfaction of the agent, that all such landowners owners were notified of the proposed name. - (3) Signatures of landowners representing a majority (greater than 50 percent) at least two-thirds of the owners of parcels abutting the unnamed road in agreement of a common road name.
+When determining the percentage of the parcels abutting the road owners in question, a landowner agreement, an owner owning more than one parcel abutting the road in question is equivalent to a landowner an owner owning one parcel.

-Upon validating that at least two-thirds of the landowners of more than 50 75 percent of the parcels abutting the road in question have signed the petition in favor of a common road name, and that the proposed name is otherwise consistent with Part I of this Manual, the agent shall will approve the road name.
+Upon validating that landowners of more than 50 percent at least two-thirds of the owners of parcels abutting the road in question have signed the petition in favor of a common road name, and that the proposed name is otherwise consistent with Part I of this Manual, the agent shall will approve the road name.

-This increase in the necessary percentage for consent to a road name from a simple majority, eliminates road names that are opposed by a near majority.
+[This increase in the necessary percentage for consent to a road name from a simple majority eliminates road names with significant opposition.]

-- (4) The agent may administratively approve a change to the name of an existing named road to correct errors.
-In all other cases, including those in which awhen a two-thirds supermajority is not attained in agreement, the agent will forward the road name change request to the Board of Supervisors for approval.
-Because it is repetitive, the process language for re-naming a road is shifted from Part I, Section 6 (e).
-New language is added referring the decision to the Board when at least a super two-thirds majority is not reached in agreement. - c.
+(4) The agent may administratively approve a change to the name of an existing named road to correct errors.
+In all other cases, including when a two-thirds majority is not in agreement, the agent will forward the road name change request to the Board of Supervisors for approval.

+[Because it is repetitive, the process language for re-naming a road is shifted from Part I, Section 6 (e).
+New language is added referring the decision to the Board when at least a two-thirds majority is not in agreement.]

+c.
 Road Name Reservation Process

 Road names may be reserved during the preliminary plan or plat review process by a written request to the agent.
-Names shall-will remain reserved for a period of five (5) years unless the project is disapproved, abandoned, or otherwise voided.
-Once a final subdivision plat or site plan is approved, any reserved road names not used in the final plat or plan shall-will no longer be reserved.
+Names shall will remain reserved for five (5) years unless the project is disapproved, abandoned, or otherwise voided.
+Once a final subdivision plat or site plan is approved, any reserved road names not used in the final plat or plan shall will no longer be reserved.

 - d.
 Road Naming in the Subdivision and Site Development Review Process - (1) A developer may contact the agent prior to submission of a subdivision plat or site plan to determine the viability of proposed names.
-Road names may be reserved as provided in Section 6.c. - (2) Proposed road names shall must appear on all final site plans and subdivision plats, where applicable. - (3) No final site plan or final subdivision plat shall-will_be approved by the agent until all travelways in the project requiring road names are assigned agent-approved road names. - (4) (4)-Names approved on a preliminary plan/plat shall_will be reserved for a period of five (5) years the life of the preliminary plan/plat and shall must be shown on the final plan/plat.
+Road names may be reserved as provided in Section 6.c. - (2) Proposed road names shall must appear on all final site plans and subdivision plats, where applicable. - (3) No final site plan or final subdivision plat shall may be approved by the agent until all travelways in the project requiring road names are assigned agent-approved road names. - (4) Names approved on a preliminary plan/plat shall will be reserved for the life of the preliminary plan/plat five (5) years and shall must be shown on the final plan/plat.